 Now, traditional Schwalm embroidery is done with cotton a broder.
 A not so shiny non-strandable cotton thread.
 It is nice, but cotton perle and silk threads are nicer.
 Or at least in my opinion they are.
 I especially like to use variegated threads as they form pretty colour patterns when used with the many different Schwalm filling stitches.

 So, by now, I had changed the colour of things, the materials and the stitching topic.
 What's next?
 How about adding a stumpwork technique to the mix?
 Using wired elements with Schwalm embroidery really tickled my fancy!
 It looks so elegant and yet isn't too hard to create at all.
-If you would like to have a go, why not try my 'Elegant Schwalm Butterfly' pattern or full kit?
-A great way to learn the basics of Schwalm embroidery without ending up with a (partly-stitched UFO) table cloth :).

 If you would like to know more about the traditional form of Schwalm embroidery (including its use on folk costumes), check out Luzine Happel's website and blog.
 Also available in English.
 Luzine self-published a whole library on Schwalm embroidery.
 These are very good books if you want to learn this pretty whitework technique.
 I highly recommend them!
 The books are available in German, English and even French.
 Happy stitching!